Data Team - Planning Process

 We use a T-Shirt sizing approach for quickly sizing the work required to deliver new issues, epics, and longer-term initiatives.
 The T-Shirt sizing approach is designed to support work breakdowns towards the creation of detailed work plans, but also intended to provide a sufficient level of detail to manage overall scope.

-We encourage all Data Team Members to add their name to a KR in the list for the upcoming quarter (Column F - Data Team DRI) if they prefer to get a particular KR assigned to them.
-Possible reasons (not limited) to indicate you are up for a specific KR is that this is inline with your experience and expertise, previously worked on that area or the aspiration to learn more about it.
-You can also discuss with your manager the KRs you are interested in contributing to when you add your name as a Data Team DRI.
-It is not a guarantee it will also be assigned as this depends on other factors as well.
+We encourage all Data Team Members to add their name to an initiative in the sheet for the upcoming quarter (Column F - Data Team DRI) if they prefer to get a particular Level-3 Epic assigned to them.
+Possible reasons (not limited) to indicate you are interested in a specific Level-3 Epic include alignment with your experience and expertise, previous work in that area, or the aspiration to learn more about it.
+You can also discuss with your manager the Level-3 Epics you are interested in contributing to when you add your name as a Data Team DRI.
+It is not a guarantee it will be assigned, as this depends on other factors as well.

-Assigning KRs will happen towards the end of the quarter by adding team members and issue points Columns Q - X to the KRs.
+Assigning Level-3 Epics will happen towards the end of the quarter by adding team members and issue points Columns Q - X to the Level-3 Epics.

-Although we encourage everyone within the team to contribute, in particular Staff+ level Data Engineers are expected to contribute to the long-term vision and strategic direction of the Data Platform, ensuring that our infrastructure and capabilities evolve to meet the changing needs of the business.
-They do this by discussing quarterly our Data Platform vision and translate if needed into KRs.
-Any updates or outcomes from these discussions are incorporated into the overall OKR planning process and communicated to the entire Data Team.
+Although we encourage everyone within the team to contribute, Staff+ level Data Team Members in particular are expected to contribute to the long-term vision and strategic direction of the Data Program.
+This means ensuring that we meet the evolving needs of our Business Partners by translating these into initiatives and opportunity canvases.

 Key aspects include:

-The resulting KRs from these discussions are integrated into the quarterly OKR planning process, ensuring that the Data Platform’s development is aligned with both immediate business needs and long-term strategic goals.
+The resulting initiatives from these discussions are integrated into the quarterly planning process, ensuring that the Data Platform’s development is aligned with both immediate business needs and long-term strategic goals.

 graph TD